Tiny-Earth/DemoSite/site/src/inclusive.md

 ### The Pedagogy Dimension

-`TODO: Student Dimension section order: (1) Leverage active learning and formative assessment (LE), (2) Provide transparency in expectations and create predictable patterns (CD, SA), and (3) Incorporate universal design and accessibility principles (CD, CS)`
+`TODO: Pedagogy Dimension section order: (1) Leverage active learning and formative assessment (LE), (2) Provide transparency in expectations and create predictable patterns (CD, SA), and (3) Incorporate universal design and accessibility principles (CD, CS)`
 `This section needs to be broader.`